alecramsay/pg/docs/index.markdown

     We use the term "almanac" here instead, to suggest that this analysis could be updated periodically as new data are released, e.g., in 2030.

+[^2]: Here "energy" means energy as Balzer defined it in formula 2.13 in "Capacity-Constrained Voronoi Tessellations: Computation and Applications."
+TODO: provide a link to the paper? a one-line summary of the formula?

-[^2]: Baseline maps are the lowest energy maps that meet four constraints: complete, contiguous, doesn't split any precincts, and has a population deviation of 2% or less.
+[^3]: Baseline maps are the lowest energy maps that meet four constraints: complete, contiguous, doesn't split any precincts, and has a population deviation of 2% or less.

-[^3]: You can even imagine a contest with prize money for finding the lowest energy map for a state.
+[^4]: You can even imagine a contest with prize money for finding the lowest energy map for a state.